 SVI takes allegations of research misconduct seriously and has a policy in place for receiving and managing such allegations in accordance with the Code, whether they are raised by internal or external parties.
-This policy can be found here.

 Our policies are designed to support a culture that demonstrates the eight Principles that are hallmarks of responsible research conduct:

 - Honesty in the development, undertaking and reporting of research;

 - Rigour in the development, undertaking and reporting of research;

 - Transparency in declaring interests and reporting research methodology, data and findings;

 - Respect for research participants, the wider community, animals and the environment;